dataclasses — Data Classes

 • kw_only: If true, this field will be marked as keyword-only.
 This is used when the generated __init__() method’s parameters are computed.

 If the default value of a field is specified by a call to field(), then the class attribute for this field will be replaced by the specified default value.
-If no default is provided, then the class attribute will be deleted.
+If default is not provided, then the class attribute will be deleted.
 The intent is that after the @dataclass decorator runs, the class attributes will all contain the default values for the fields, just as if the default value itself were specified.
 For example, after:

 @dataclass